 120GB is really a hell lot of space to store your stuff, whether it is music, videos, movies, pictures, etc. You can also use it as an external disk to store your non-iPod compatible stuff.
 That can be setups of your software, doc files, games setups, etc.

 If I were to describe this device in one line then I would say that this iPod version from Apple is just awesome for multipurpose use.

-But as you probably know that iPods are infamous for corrupt system software (referred as iPod itself), hence you must know how to deal with such situation without any extra cost or hassle.
+But as you probably know that iPods are infamous for corrupt system software (referred as iPod itself), hence you must know how to deal with resetting or updating your iPod Classic without any extra cost or hassle.